Corewell Health

 We understand that network changes can be difficult.
 Our priority is to provide our members access to the care they need through a robust network of hospitals and providers.

-If we are unable to renew our agreement with Corewell, our members enrolled in employer-sponsored commercial plans will continue to have access to a broad network of hospitals and specialty providers across Michigan, including, but not limited to:
+Now that Corewell is no longer in network, UnitedHealthcare members enrolled in employer-sponsored commercial plans and Individual Family Plan (IFP) may obtain the same benefit level of coverage compared to an in-network provider and will continue to have access to a broad network of hospitals and specialty providers across Michigan, including, but not limited to:

 Members enrolled in individual exchange plans, as well as employer-sponsored commercial plans, will continue to have access to the following hospitals: